 To work as a psychologist in the UK you need an accredited qualification.
 If you didn't study the subject at undergraduate level, your best option is a psychology conversion course

-These intensive courses, lasting up to one year of full-time study, bring you to the same point in the pathway towards becoming a psychologist as those who studied an approved undergraduate psychology degree.
+These intense courses, lasting up to one year full time, bring you to the same point in the pathway towards becoming a psychologist as those who studied an approved undergraduate psychology degree.

 Why consider a psychology conversion course?

-One of the key steps on the way to becoming a psychologist is to gain Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).
+One of the key steps on the way to becoming a psychologist is to gain Graduate Basis for Chartered Membership (GBC) of the BPS.
 This ensures that you have the right level of understanding to move on to the next stage of training.

 You'll already have GBC membership if you studied an undergraduate psychology degree that was accredited by the BPS.
 Take a look at psychologist job profiles to learn more about your qualification route.